hornetq/hornetq/Software Architecture TUDelft/Main.md

 ## Contributions

-Our contribution to the HornetQ project can be seen as three-fold.

-In the first place, we have applied the Views and Perspectives from the book and created architectural documentation that cover a large part of the HornetQ project.

-Secondly, we have successfully contributed with code and tests for the new functionality, contribution which was appreciated by Clebert Suconic, the project lead.
-After the merge, we have contacted Clebert saying that we would like to learn from him about the architecture of HornetQ.
-He proposed a Google Hangout session.
-We had a very insightful conversation with him from which we learned a lot.

-During the conversation with Clebert, we have also proposed a quality assessment of HornetQ with the focus on maintainability.
-The motivation for this analysis from our point of view is that there is a chance that projects which are focused on performance can pay the price in terms of maintainability.
-He liked the idea and was interested in the results.

 Our contribution deliverables can be summarized as:

 * [code](https://github.com/hornetq/hornetq/pull/1093) - merged to the HornetQ master by Clebert Suconic